tbogdala/openvr-go/README.md

 * [GLFW][glfw-go] (v3.1) - creating windows and providing the OpenGL context
 * [Fizzle][fizzle] (v0.1.0) - provides the graphics engine
 * [Go GL][go-gl] - provides the backend implementation of OpenGL for [Fizzle][fizzle].

+Note: At present, some examples might required the development branch of [Fizzle][fizzle].
+You'll have to manually git checkout the `development` branch to compile these.

 Installation
 ------------